What about the software?

 System specifications: HP Pentium Dual Core E2200 @ 2,2 GHz, 2 GB RAM, 74,5 GB disk, integrirana grafična kartica Intel, integrirana zvočna kartica

 We installed Slovenian Windows 98 Second Edition, turned on one of its over-the-top desktop themes together with cool screensaver and sound effects and added some black magic in the form of 3dfx Voodoo2 (1998) 3D accelerator card.
 Now one can experience Half-Life (1998), Quake II (1997), Thief (1998) and Gex (1998) the way they were meant to be played.
 If you want to try something different, may we suggest you look up your old phone number in the Slovenian electronic phone dictionary from 1997.
+For the password for the games please ask at the reception desk.

 System specifications: IBM Personal Computer 300GL, Celeron 500 MHz, 256 MB RAM, 1,19 GB hard drive, integrated sound card, S3 Tru3D + Voodoo2 graphics